lazybids/lazybids-ui/docs/index.md

 - Search Functionality
 - Data Export

-(Detailed explanations of each feature will be added)
+### Dataset Managment
+LazyBIDS-UI provides multiple ways to add datasets to the system:

+1. **Upload ZIP File**
+   - Upload a compressed BIDS dataset directly through the web interface
+   - Supports ZIP files containing complete BIDS-compliant datasets
+   - Automatically extracts and validates the dataset structure

+2. **Local Directory**
+   - Point to an existing BIDS dataset directory on the server
+   - Useful for large datasets already present on the system
+   - Supports both absolute and relative paths
+   - No data copying required - works directly with the source files

+3. **OpenNeuro Integration**
+   - Download datasets directly from OpenNeuro.org
+   - Simply provide the OpenNeuro dataset ID (e.g., ds000001)
+   - Automatically downloads and imports the complete dataset
+   - Maintains all original metadata and file organization

+After import, datasets are immediately available for browsing, visualization, and analysis through the UI.

 ## LazyBIDS Library

 LazyBIDS-UI is built on top of the LazyBIDS library, which provides powerful tools for working with BIDS datasets programmatically.
-For detailed information about the LazyBIDS library and its Python client, please visit:
+For detailed information about the LazyBIDS library and its Python client to interact with datasets on the server, please visit:

 [LazyBIDS Documentation](https://lazybids.github.io/lazybids/)